 WINK is owned by CBS and the WINK logo is the company’s logo.
 The station was originally known as WFTM, and it was the first licensed radio broadcast station in Southwest Florida.
 Later, the company was purchased by Reginald B. Martin and Ronald B. Wood.
 In the late 1990s, WINK changed its call letters to WAAC to reflect the changes in ownership.
 The station continues to air news in Southwest Florida.
-The WINK news logo is a graphical representation of the network’s relationship to CBS.
+The WINK news logo is a graphical representation of the network’s relationship with CBS.
 The company also owns a station named WFTM, which began broadcasting in 1939.
 WFTM was the first licensed radio station in Southwest Florida.
-Afterwards, the WFTM became a no network affiliated radio station called FMBC.
+Afterward, the WFTM became a no-network-affiliated radio station called FMBC.
 Its owners.

 In July, Brenda Carlson, a former FGCU student, contacted WINK and obtained the Purple Heart for Charles W. Crabbe.
 She was unable to find the family of the deceased, but dozens of viewers were quick to help her out.
 The show, titled ‘The People Behind the News’, also airs programs in Spanish.
 Despite these differences, the two networks share the same mission to provide local news to their viewers.

 Historically, the station started as an on-network-affiliated radio station but has since become an affiliate of the CBS network.
 It is the first licensed radio station in Southwest Florida.
 Its current call letters are WFOR Channel 4.
 The stations have been on the air since 1939.